NSW public schools offer special religious education and special education in ethics, delivered by approved providers wherever available.

 The following SRE options are offered at Epping Boys High School:

-1. Christian Combined SRE functions as a combined arrangement whereby associated denominations participate together using the same curriculum known as “Think Faith”.
+1. Combined Christian SRE functions as a combined arrangement, where all associated denominations participate together using the same curriculum known as “Think Faith”.

 All Protestant SRE teachers are provided by local church communities and are authorised and trained by the following approved providers: